lukskul/xterm/readme.md

 ## Terminal using xterm

 JavaScript code is added to html for a quick test of the xterm.
+Comments leave on for demo.

 ## Idea: